-A prolific band in the new wave of Russian post-punk, Novosibirsk’s Ploho have already recorded 2 albums, several EPs surind and more than 10 singles during their several years of existence, which they have supported by touring more than 30 cities in Russia, Ukraine and Belarus.
+A prolific band in the new wave of Russian post-punk, Novosibirsk’s Ploho have already recorded 2 albums, several EPs, and more than 10 singles during their several years of existence, which they have supported by touring more than 30 cities in Russia, Ukraine, and Belarus.

-Their music combines early post-punk, new wave and Russian rock circa late 1980s-early 1990s, with a somber, could, and introspective lo-fi sound that has an dark yet danceable energy reminiscent of classic coldwave bands and Leeds Gothic Rock.
+Their music combines early post-punk, new wave and Russian rock circa late 1980s-early 1990s, with a somber, cold, and introspective lo-fi sound that has dark yet danceable energy reminiscent of classic coldwave bands and Leeds Gothic Rock.

 Ploho recently were filmed to be part of a movie called Izaokas based on the story Isaac by Lithuanian author Antanas Škėma: